 Keep a close eye on your plot structure, regardless of your chosen genre

 This approach to plot structure in a book series applies to other genres as well.
 If you are following in the footsteps of Sue Grafton, writing multiple mysteries involving the same detective, you will need to introduce your detective (and the detective’s world) with every new instalment.
 Follow this with a good, tight sequence of events to solve the case, and your plot structure will be seamless.
 While you often don't see an 'overarching plot' between volumes in this type of series (each is usually a stand-alone novel), you will still have threads trailing back to previous complications.
 Good plot examples include the evolution of relationships between long-time characters or past events that come back to haunt a character.
 For example, let's look at Ellis Peters' Brother Cadfael mysteries: in one novel, Cadfael discovers a son he never knew he had; in a later novel, he must decide between protecting his son or continuing to live a peaceful life at Shrewsbury Abbey.

 Don't let your plot structure remain static

 Characters and underlying plots in a book series don't, and shouldn't, remain static; if they do, your readers will get bored and abandon the series.
 The perfect novel series must strike a balance between new developments and familiar information.
 Have you reiterated important plot points from previous novels?
 Are these points spaced logically throughout the new volume, or clumped at the beginning?
 Achieving a state of literary equilibrium isn't easy.
-Luckily, you can send your book, or an entire book series, to our editors for a manuscript edit or manuscript critique.
+Luckily, you can send your book, or an entire book series, to our editors for a manuscript edit.